drizla01/alx-higher_level_programming/README.md

-# Higher-Level Programming - Linux, Systems Engineering, Python, C, JavaScript & Data Structures
+# Higher-Level Programming - Linux, Systems Engineering, Python, C & Data Structures

 ## Description
 This repository contains programs written for the higher-level programming and